mrrys00/sem08-cloud-shared-services-project/GoDemoService/README.md

 ## TO DO list

-1. Integration with Mateusz's service
+1. Integration with Mateusz's service with routine
 2. More logging
 3. Move services configs to the docker compose envs
 4. Upgrade documentation
 5. Add some random delay for response
 6. Move to _Services_ dir before merge
+7. Add Grafana integration